ISS position and AMS 02 pointing accuracy study

 algorithms.

-The SGP algorithm limit is the air drag effect is linearly applied, but solar effect on
+The SGP4 algorithm limit is the air drag effect variation is linearly applied during discrete time periods (based on power spectral density evaluations), but solar effect on

 Have a look of the ISS orbit decay statistics from the